-1. Any resident or management personnel observing a violation of any of theserules may discuss the violation in a neighborly fashion with the Owner or pet caregiver in an effort to secure voluntary compliance.
-If the complaint is not resolved, it must be put in writing and presented to the Property Manager ifhe or she is unaware of the issue.
+1. Any resident or management personnel observing a violation of any of theserules may discuss the violation in a neighborly fashion with the owner or caregiver in an effort to secure voluntary compliance.
+If the complaint is not resolved, it should be put in writing and presented to the Property Manager ifhe or she is unaware of the issue.
 If the Property Manager is in agreement with such complaint, the

 2. At any time,the Board of Directors may require the permanent removal of any animal, if such animal is determined by the Board or County Animal Control to be a nuisance or a danger to the community and its residents.

-Attachment “A” –Pet Policies ofHeritage Oak Park
+Attachment “A” –Animal Policies of Heritage Oak Park

 Husky (Siberian or Husky Type)